privacyguides/privacyguides.org/docs/os/windows-overview.md

 </details>

-For required service data, disable the Group Policy `User Configuration\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center\Allow the use of connected experiences in Office` and `User Configuration\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center\Enable Customer Experience Improvement Program`.
+For required service data, disable the Group Policy `User Configuration\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center\Allow the use of connected experiences in Office`.